- SOTA Embedding Retrieval: Gemini + pgvector for Production Chat

 - Most of our repositories have about the same dependencies.
 So it is manageable to rely on manually taking the dependencies.

-I personally use option 2.
+I personally use Option 2.

 Additional Notes